oracle/tribuo/docs/Roadmap.md

     - Integrated in Tribuo 4.1.
 - Gaussian Processes.
 - Vowpal Wabbit interface.
-- Feature selection.
-We already have several feature selection algorithms implemented in a Tribuo compatible interface, but the codebase isn't quite ready for release.
+- ~~Feature selection.
+We already have several feature selection algorithms implemented in a Tribuo compatible interface, but the codebase isn't quite ready for release.~~
+    - Feature selection for classification problems is integrated in Tribuo 4.3.
 - Support word embedding features.
 - ~~Support contextualised word embeddings (through the ONNX or TensorFlow interfaces).~~
     - ONNX support for BERT embeddings is integrated in Tribuo 4.1.